gulkily/arkos/frontend/README.md

 2. Install npm if you don’t have it already.
 3. Install git if you don’t have it already.
 4. `cd` into your favorite folder.
 5. Clone the entire repo using `git clone https://github.com/SGIARK/ARK2.0`.
-Note that this repo is private.
 6. `cd` into `ARK2.0/frontend` to access the `frontend` folder.
 7. Install the remaining dependencies using `npm install`.
 8. Run `npm run dev`, then immediately hit the O key, to launch the (currently extremely sparse) frontend in your web browser.